 - English reading: This test is multiple-choice and takes 2 hours and 15 minutes.

-- English writing: This is an essay test that is completed with paper and pen/pencil (not on a computer) and takes one hour.
+- English writing: This is an essay test; it takes 1 hour.

-- Native language speaking: This test (also an OPI, like the English speaking test) is taken over the telephone and takes approximately 30-45 minutes.
+- Native language speaking: This test (called an OPI) is taken over the telephone and takes approximately 30-45 minutes.

 Preparing for the Tests